-Presidents, senior executives (directeurs généraux), managing directors (gérants) and members of Société Anonyme boards of directors of companies that (i) employ at least 500 employees or are part of a group with a parent company headquartered in France with at least 500 employees and (ii) have an annual turnover or consolidated annual turnover exceeding EUR 100 million, are required to put in place a corporate compliance program to prevent and detect corruption or trafficking in influence in France and abroad.
-Where the accounts of a company subject to the Sapin II Law's compliance obligations consolidate the accounts of subsidiaries and other "controlled" companies, the same obligations also apply to those subsidiaries and other "controlled" companies.
+Presidents, senior executives (directeurs généraux), and managing directors (gérants) of companies that (i) employ at least 500 employees or are part of a group with a parent company headquartered in France with at least 500 employees and (ii) have an annual turnover or consolidated annual turnover exceeding EUR 100 million, are required to put in place a corporate compliance program to prevent and detect corruption or trafficking in influence in France and abroad.
+Where the accounts of a company subject to the Sapin II Law's compliance obligations consolidate the accounts of subsidiaries and other "inspected" companies, the same obligations also apply to those subsidiaries and other "inspected" companies.
 The company is also liable if it fails to fulfill the obligation to implement a compliance program as required.
 These obligations entered into force on June 1, 2017.